Donald Trump cancels Des Moines rally because of weather forecast

-There is also a potential for hail and wind gusts up to 70 miles per hour, according to the National Weather Service.
+There was also a potential for hail and wind gusts up to 70 miles per hour, according to the National Weather Service.

 “Unfortunately, due to the Tornado Warnings in Des Moines, we are forced to cancel today’s outdoor Rally at the Lauridsen Amphitheater,” Trump said in a post on Truth Social.
 “Stay tuned, we will reschedule soon.
 Be safe out there!”